Chuck Taylor (wrestler): Best Friends (2019–2023)

 Taylor, Trent, and Cassidy moved on to a feud with Kip Sabian and his "best man" Miro, following Trent's accidental destruction of Sabian and Penelope Ford's arcade machine.
 During the feud, Trent legitimately tore his pectoral muscle, sidelining him for months.
 This led to a match between Taylor and Miro on the January 13 Dynamite where, if Taylor lost, he had to serve as Miro's servant for a month.
 Following Taylor's submission loss to Miro, he was forced to wear a tuxedo and his ring name was tweaked to the more formal Charles Taylor, then telling Cassidy (at Miro's behest) that he was now best friends with Miro.
-At Beach Break, Taylor and Cassidy crashed Sabian & Ford's wedding, marking the end of Taylor's servant contract with Miro and reverting to the Chuck Taylor ring name, though Miro continued to call him "Charles".
+At Beach Break, Taylor and Cassidy crashed Sabian and Ford's wedding, marking the end of Taylor's servant contract with Miro and reverting to the Chuck Taylor ring name, though Miro continued to call him "Charles".
 On the March 31 episode of Dynamite, Taylor and Cassidy fought Miro and Sabian in an "Arcade Anarchy match" where if Taylor lost again, he would become Miro's servant permanently.
 However, Taylor and Cassidy were victorious with assistance from a returning Trent and Kris Statlander, ending the feud.
+Chuck and Trent would continue to regularly team and go after the AEW World Tag Team Titles, but Trent would once again go down with injury a month later.
+During this time, Wheeler Yuta would join the stable, and they began feuds with the Hardy Family Office, The Elite, and others.
+Trent would return from injury in December, and Yuta would leave the group in May 2022 to join the Blackpool Combat Club.

+In July 2023, Best Friends would begin feuding with the BCC, which led to the second ever Parking Lot Brawl, where Claudio Castagnoli and Jon Moxley were victorious with help from Wheeler Yuta, despite Orange Cassidy coming to help even the odds.
+Best Friends would then align with The Lucha Bros and Eddie Kingston and at All In, they defeated the team of the BCC and Santana & Ortiz in a Stadium Stampede match.

+Career threatening injury; coaching role (2023–present)

+Taylor would go down with an ankle injury in October, which kept him out of action for several months, but would still make periodic appearances.
+In March 2024, Trent and Orange Cassidy entered a tournament to crown new AEW tag team champions.
+After falling short in the semi-finals, Trent attacked Cassidy, leaving Taylor (who had accompanied them to the ring) stunned.
+Taylor and Trent wrestled in a Parking Lot Brawl, where Trent won.
+After the match, reports surfaced that Taylor would be forced to retire due to osteonecrosis caused by the prior ankle injury.
+On Renee Paquette's Closeup show on the AEW YouTube channel, Taylor addressed the rumors stating that he's hopeful to get another surgery done on his ankle after the summer in order to get cleared and revealed that he already begun working as a coach backstage in AEW while recovering.